erikpukinskis/prototype-narrative-editor/THEFUTURE.md

  - [X] Get Narrative typed in to save, reload, and run a hello world
  - [X] Load .md files if there's nothing in the db
  - [X] Replaced Ember with a bunch of stuff inlined with the very beginnings of a framework
+ - [ ] Autoscroll
- - [ ] Get to featuer parity with the Ember version
+ - [ ] Get back to feature parity with the Ember editor
  - [ ] Get the loaded-from-disk narrative to go through the loader
  - [ ] Tidy up